-exemption provided for in this Section may be claimed by only one of such persons and for only one residence.
+When married persons maintain separate residences, the exemption provided for in this Section may be claimed by only one of such persons and for only one residence.

 For taxable year 1994 only, in counties having less than 3,000,000 inhabitants, to receive the exemption, a person shall submit an application by February 15, 1995 to the Chief County Assessment Officer of the county in which the property is located.
 In counties having 3,000,000 or more inhabitants, for taxable year 1994 and all subsequent taxable years, to receive the exemption, a person may submit an application to the Chief County Assessment Officer of the county in which the property is located during such period as may be specified by the Chief County Assessment Officer.
-The Chief County Assessment Officer in counties of 3,000,000 or more inhabitants shall annually give notice of the application period by mail or less publication.
-In counties having than inhabitants, beginning with taxable year 1995 and thereafter, to receive the exemption, a person shall submit an application by July 1 of each taxable year to the Chief County Assessment Officer of the county in which the property is located.
+The Chief County Assessment Officer in counties of 3,000,000 or more inhabitants shall annually of the application period by mail or give notice publication.
+In counties having less than 3,000,000 inhabitants, beginning with taxable year 1995 and thereafter, to receive the exemption, a person shall submit an application by July 1 of each taxable year to the Chief County Assessment Officer of the county in which the property is located.
 A county may, by ordinance, establish a date for submission of applications that is different than July 1.
-The applicant shall submit with the application an affidavit of the applicant's total household income, age, marital status (and if married the name and address of the applicant's spouse, if known), disability (if applying for the exemption as a disabled person), and principal dwelling place of members of the household on January 1 of the taxable year.
-The Department shall establish, by rule, a method for verifying the accuracy of affidavits filed by applicants under this Section.
-The applications shall be clearly marked as applications for the Senior Citizens and Disabled Persons Assessment Freeze Homestead Exemption.
+The applicant shall submit with the application an affidavit of the applicant's total household income, age, marital status (and if married the and address of the applicant's spouse, if known), disability (if applying for the exemption as a disabled person), and principal dwelling place of members of the household on January 1 of the taxable year.
+The Department shall establish, by rule, a method for verifying the accuracy of affidavits filed by applicants under this Section, and the Chief County Assessment Officer may conduct audits of any taxpayer claiming an exemption under this Section to verify that the taxpayer is eligible to receive the exemption.
+Each application shall contain or be verified by a written declaration that it is made under the penalties of perjury.
+A taxpayer's signing a fraudulent application under this Act is perjury, as defined in Section 32-2 of the Criminal Code of 1961.
+The applications shall be clearly marked as applications for the Senior Citizens and Disabled Persons Assessment Freeze Homestead Exemption and must contain a notice that any taxpayer who receives the exemption is subject to an audit by the Chief County Assessment Officer.